anyoptimization/pymoo/docs/source/case_studies/portfolio_allocation.md

 ```

-Now let us see what solutions are found to be optimal:
+Now let's see what solutions are found to be optimal:

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.sms import SMSEMOA